"Stress is a profound and pernicious physiological reaction that not only keeps your body from functioning at its best,

 When your worry troubles you…

-When you feel there’s no way to prevent stressful
+When you feel there’s no way to prevent stressful or counterproductive situations.

 Tips to help with the worry trigger: